grotius-cnc/hal-core/Readme.md

 Hal_core is a stripped down hal environment.
-The installed size is approx 6.8 MiB
+The installed size is approx 6.8Mib

+This repository is compiled (amd64) in the following dir : /opt/hal_core/

-A hal environment can be used as platform to run realtime applications like motion controllers, robots, cnc-machines etc.
+A hal environment can be used as platform to run realtime applications like

+	motion controllers
+	robots
+	cnc-machines
+	parport, ethercat applications
+	research and development
+	scientific projects

 Install guide: